-This section of the report provides tax expenditure estimates for 30 separate provisions of the corporation franchise tax on general business corporations.
-It contains estimates of the tax expenditures for tax years 1995 through 1999 (1999 is the latest year for which Article 9-A tax return data are available).
-The list of tax expenditures is based on the Tax Law as of January 1, 2003.
-The estimates are also extrapolated to the 2003 tax year.
-The tax year refers to both the 2003 calendar year and fiscal years ending in 2004.
+This section of the report provides tax expenditure estimates for 27 separate provisions of the corporation franchise tax on general business corporations.
+It contains estimates of the tax expenditures for tax years 1996 through 2000 (2000 is the latest year for which Article 9-A tax return data are available).
+The list of tax expenditures is based on the Tax Law as of January 1, 2004.
+The estimates are also extrapolated to the 2004 tax year.
+The tax year refers to both the 2004 calendar year and fiscal years ending in 2005.
 Table 2 summarizes the tax expenditure estimates.
-It also includes total Article 9-A corporate franchise tax liability for the 1999 tax year.
+It also includes total Article 9-A corporate franchise tax liability for the 2000 tax year.

 Article 9-A imposes a corporate franchise tax on general business corporations for the privilege of conducting business in New York.
 Certain other corporations (public utilities, banks and insurance companies), pay tax under other articles of the Tax Law.
 The corporation franchise tax has four separate bases: allocated entire net income; allocated business and investment capital; allocated minimum taxable income; and a fixed dollar minimum.
-Corporations pay the highest tax computed on these bases less applicable credits, but not less than the higher of the minimum tax or fixed dollar amount.
+Corporations pay the highest tax computed on these bases less applicable credits, but generally not less than the higher of the minimum tax or fixed dollar amount.
 The Tax Law imposes an additional tax on allocated subsidiary capital.
 Because of the similarities between the entire net income and alternative minimum taxable income computations, the tax expenditure provisions and estimates discussed in this section pertain only to the allocated entire net income and allocated business and investment capital bases.

 The computation of corporation franchise tax on the allocated entire net income and allocated minimum taxable income bases generally starts with federal taxable income.
 Taxpayers then make several state-specific modifications to arrive at New York entire net income and alternative minimum taxable income.
 Both income bases consist of both business and investment income.
 Taxpayers allocate each type of income to New York by its respective allocation percentage.
 The sum of these allocated incomes equals the taxable income bases.
-The following rates are:
+The tax rates are:

-- 7.5 percent of allocated entire net income; or - A tax rate of 2.5 percent of alternative minimum taxable income.
+- 7.5 percent of allocated entire net income; or - 2.5 percent of alternative minimum taxable income.

 The tax on allocated business and investment capital starts with the taxpayer's total assets.
 Taxpayers reduce their assets by both long- and short-term liabilities to arrive at total capital.
 Total capital minus subsidiary capital and investment capital equals business capital.
 Taxpayers then multiply each type of capital by its respective allocation percentage.
 Total allocated business and investment capital forms the allocated capital base.
 (A separate tax applies to allocated subsidiary capital.)
-A 0.178 percent tax rate applies to allocated capital.
+A 0.178 percent tax rate applies to allocated capital, and the maximum tax under this base is capped at \$350,000.